Club: US Palermo | Opening: 1932 | Capacity: 36,349 seats

 In 2002, the stadium was renamed Stadio Renzo Barbera in honour of a former club president.

-These days, Stadio Renzo Barbera has significantly aged and cannot meet modern requirements.
-Palermo therefore recently presented plans for the construction of a new 35,000-seater stadium, tentatively dubbed Stadio di Palermo.
-The club is currently in talks with the local authorities, but no clear schedule has been provided.
+Over the years, Stadio Renzo Barbera has significantly aged and cannot meet modern requirements.
+Palermo has long looked at building a new stadium and at one point presented plans for a new 35,000-seater stadium, tentatively dubbed Stadio di Palermo, but these failed to materialise.
+The club is currently looking at redeveloping the Renzo Barbera.

 How to get to Stadio Renzo Barbera